ericgio/react-bootstrap-typeahead/docs/Rendering.md

   )}
 />
 ```

+#### `renderMenu` Gotchas
+- It is highly recommended that you use the `Menu` component included with the package.
+If you choose to use your own component, you will need to properly consume the `innerRef` prop passed down as part of `menuProps` or your menu will not be properly positioned.
+- If you want to allow custom options or pagination, you will need to render these menu items yourself.
+If present, they should be the last two items in the `results` array.
+See the `TypeaheadMenu` component for an example of how to handle rendering.

 ### `renderMenuItemChildren(option: Object|String, props: Object, index: Number)`
 Allows you to control the contents of a menu item.
 Your function will be passed an item from your `options` array, the `TypeaheadMenu` props, and the item's index within the array: